kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 ### Importing a dataset into a PostGIS server in docker (for lecture 6)

-`docker exec -i /postgis /usr/bin/psql --user postgres norway_data < tmp/Basisdata_0000_Norge_25833_Kommuner_PostGIS.sql`

 Downloading and importing data into Postgis can be useful scripts to include in your package.json.
-Here is an example using schoole:
+Here is an example using schools:

 1. We want to execute "download" as a command with npm: `npm install -D download-cli`
 2. Getting schools involves downloading and then importing the data: `npm pkg set scripts.db:schools="npm run db:schools:download && npm run db:schools:import"`